-- We have a package deal of Chrysanthemum, Craving Control (not an appetite suppressant) along with a private Facebook group and thirty days of emails to help you stay on track.
-There's also an option of just the program group and the emails if you already have the essences.
+- We have a package deal of Chrysanthemum, Craving Control (not an appetite suppressant) along with thirty days of emails to help you stay on track.
+There's also an option of just the program emails if you already have the essences and book.

 - You can just order Chrysanthemum and the book

 - You can just get the book (but as I said above, the group that used Chrysanthemum and not just the talking had better results)